mangdangroboticsclub/MiniPupperDocs/docs/guide/Assembly.rst

 * If you DIY the battery, please ensure our battery spec at first, especially the Voltage should be less than 7.4V, you can also refer to other backers work https://www.facebook.com/groups/716473723088464/posts/777616293640873/

 * Install the battery pack.
-Be careful of the front and rear orientation.
-Fit the battery from the bottom to the top, then slide it backwards and secure it.
-Pass the cable through the hole in the bottom plate and bring it up to the top.

 .. image:: ../_static/83.jpg
     :align: center

+* Be careful of the carbon fiber front and rear orientation.

 .. image:: ../_static/84.jpg
     :align: center

+* Slide the battery backwards and secure it.
+Pass the cable through the hole in the bottom plate and bring it up to the top.

 .. image:: ../_static/85.jpg
     :align: center